-Get a new perspective of Grand Teton and float down the Snake River with a knowledgeable guide.
-The river is pretty tame, so children four and up are allowed on this 13 mile guided tour.
+Get a new perspective on Grand Teton and float down the Snake River with a knowledgeable guide.
+The river is pretty tame, so children four and up are allowed on this 13-mile guided tour.
 You can learn more about it here.
 If you’re looking for a trip with more thrills, you’ll have to go outside of the park, where you’ll find bigger rapids.
 You can do this guided tour suitable for all ages and includes Class III waves.

 7. RENT A KAYAK OR STAND UP PADDLEBOARD

 Take to the water and rent a kayak or stand-up paddleboard.
 It’s a great option if you don’t want to get wet or if the water is too cold.
 You can rent kayaks or canoes from Jenny Lake Boating in Jenny Lake or the Colter Bay Marina at Colter Bay.
 For stand-up paddleboarding, you can rent from Superior Paddlesports.
 They offer inflatable stand-up paddleboards (so much easier to transport!), and they offer delivery to where you’re staying.
 Leigh Lake and String Lake are phenomenal places for stand-up paddleboarding with kids.
 We highly recommend it!